codeforkjeff/ruby-data-streams/README.md

 Lazy enumerables were added in Ruby 2.0.0.
 There is an `Enumerable::Lazy` module, and `Enumerable` has a `#lazy` method to make an existing `Enumerable` instance into a lazy one.
 This makes enumerables behave like streams.
 Unlike most non-lazy enumerables, a stream can only be consumed ONCE.
 Many of the above operations on an `Enumerable::Lazy` object return an `Enumerable::Lazy` object in turn, making it possible to chain operations together to construct a pipeline.

-Additionally, you can use the [Enumerator](http://ruby-doc.org/core-2.3.1/Enumerator.html) and `Enumerator::Lazy` classes to create enumerables on-the-fly.

 Laziness means that these enumerables don't do anything when they are constructed.
 Try this in irb:

 ```ruby